-- 15.4.8.1 A reduction in the width of an esplanade reserve or an esplanade strip will be assessed against the following: - whether the land will contribute to maintaining or enhancing the natural functioning of the adjacent stream or area of sea. - whether the land will contribute to maintaining or enhancing the water quality of the stream or area of sea. - whether the land will contribute to maintaining or enhancing the aquatic habitats of plants, insects, shellfish, fish, birds and other stream or sea life.
+- 15.4.8.1 A reduction in the width of an esplanade reserve or an esplanade strip will be assessed against the following: - whether the land will contribute to maintaining or enhancing the natural functioning of the adjacent stream or area of sea. - whether the land will contribute to maintaining or enhancing the water quality of the stream or area of sea.

-- whether the land will contribute to mitigating slipping, flooding or other natural hazards. - whether the land will contribute to protecting any other conservation values. - whether the land enables public access to the stream or sea coast, or along the stream or sea coast.
-Council will consider the potential for

-- the land to be joined with other esplanade land, to provide public access at a future date. - whether the esplanade area enables recreational use of the land itself or the adjacent stream, coast or area of sea.
+- whether the land will contribute to maintaining or enhancing the aquatic habitats of plants, insects, shellfish, fish, birds and other stream or sea life. - whether the proposal will contribute to protecting the natural values associated with the esplanade land - whether the land will contribute to mitigating slipping, flooding or other natural hazards. - whether the land will contribute to protecting any other conservation values. - whether the land enables public access to the stream or sea coast, or along the stream or sea coast.
+Council will consider the potential for the land to be joined with other esplanade land, to provide public access at a future date. - whether the esplanade area enables recreational use of the land itself or the adjacent stream, coast or area of sea.
 The recreational use must be compatible with conservation values. - 15.4.8.2 The requirement to provide 20 metres of esplanade land may be waived totally where the land will not: - contribute to the protection of conservation values - enable public access along or to streams or the sea coastal; or - enable public recreational use of esplanade land or the adjoining stream or sea, where this use is consistent with conservation values.